 We're taking the next step in comics production to reach out to the wide audience this great medium should speak to.
 We're just one hundred and sixty hours into that new era, seven days into the next stage of the evolution of comics, one week into the future of comics.
-Like I said, a lot can happen in that time : )
+As we said, a lot can happen in that time : )